Giuseppe Biagi (painter)

-Giuseppe Biagi (born 3 February 1949, in Viareggio) is an Italian painter and member of the Metacosa Movement.
+Giuseppe Biagi (born 3 February 1949) is an Italian painter and member of the Metacosa Movement.

 Biography

-Biagi attended the Carrara High School and then studied later at the University of Pisa.

-In 1981, Biagi joined the Narciso Art Group founded by critic Giorgio Di Genova.
+Born in Viareggio, Biagi attended the Carrara High School and then studied later at the University of Pisa.
+In 1981, he joined the Narciso Art Group founded by critic Giorgio Di Genova.
 Some of the other artists involved were Michele Cossyro, Giuseppe Rogolino and Luca Maria Patella.

-Two years later Biagi joined the Metacosa group with Giuseppe Bartolini, Gianfranco Ferroni, Bernardino Luino, Sandro Luporini, Lino Mannocci and Giorgio Tonelli.
+Two years later, he joined the Metacosa group with Giuseppe Bartolini, Gianfranco Ferroni, Bernardino Luino, Sandro Luporini, Lino Mannocci and Giorgio Tonelli.
 The group first exhibited at Villa Paolina in Viareggio in 1983 in an exhibition curated by the critic Roberto Tassi, who kept working with the group in subsequent exhibitions.

-In 1988 Biagi had a solo show at Studio Steffanoni in Milan curated by Roberto Tassi and Vittorio Sgarbi.
+In 1988, Biagi had a solo show at Studio Steffanoni in Milan curated by Roberto Tassi and Vittorio Sgarbi.
 Other solo presentations of his work include Recent Works at the Galleria Forni of Bologna (curated by Flaminio Gualdoni) and at Galleria Il Polittico di Roma in 1990.
 Biagi's work was also included in the group shows Narcissus, Palazzo delle Esposizioni, Rome (1982); Objective Image, Galleria Davico, Turin (1983); and Quinto: Three Years of Engraving, Palazzo della Permanente, Milan (1986).

-In 1996 he participated in the Quadriennale of National Art in Rome.
+In 1996, he participated in the Quadriennale of National Art in Rome.
 His work was purchased by the Chamber of Deputies of Montecitorio, Rome.

 In 2004, the Metacosa's group met was honoured with a retrospective curated by Philippe Daverio, Phenomenology of Metacosa: 7 Artists in 1979 in Milan and 25 years later at Spazio Oberdan in Milan.

-In 2007 he participated in the Italian Art exhibition 1968-2007 Painting at Palazzo Reale in Milan curated by Maurizio Sciaccaluga, while in 2011 he was invited by Mina Gregori to participate to the Italian Pavilion curated by Vittorio Sgarbi at the 54th Venice Biennale.
+In 2007, he participated in the Italian Art exhibition 1968-2007 Painting at Palazzo Reale in Milan curated by Maurizio Sciaccaluga, while in 2011 he was invited by Mina Gregori to participate to the Italian Pavilion curated by Vittorio Sgarbi at the 54th Venice Biennale.

-In 2013 he exhibited in an exhibition organized by Porsche, Cofani, at the Portofino Park Museum and Forte dei Marmi, along with Bruno Ceccobelli, Gillo Dorfles, Marco Lodola and Ben Vautier.

-Biagi's works are in public museum collections such as the House of Representatives of Rome; GAMC of Viareggio; MAGI '900 - Museum of Artistic and Historical Excellencies in Bologna; and Epicentro Museum in Barcellona Pozzo di Gotto, Messina.
+In 2013, Biagu exhibited in an exhibition organized by Porsche, Cofani, at the Portofino Park Museum and Forte dei Marmi, along with Bruno Ceccobelli, Gillo Dorfles, Marco Lodola, and Ben Vautier.
+Biagi's works are in public museum collections such as the House of Representatives of Rome, GAMC of Viareggio, MAGI '900 – Museum of Artistic and Historical Excellencies in Bologna, and Epicentro Museum in Barcellona Pozzo di Gotto, Messina.